KillianRolland/KillianRolland-Navigation-goals-and-battery-monitoring-TB3/README.md

 Web_App his my current work, I am trying to replace the usage of the terminal by a graphical user interface using a Web application.
 For the moment, I followed the next tuto :https://medium.com/husarion-blog/bootstrap-4-ros-creating-a-web-ui-for-your-robot-9a77a8e373f9.
 With that I can control the TB3 with a Joystick and see the camera view.

-The comments of the codes are mostly in french.
+The comments of the codes are mostly in french (except the ones pre-existing on the Turtlebot3).